-The webinars will take place on three consecutive Wednesdays in September, starting Sept.
+The webinars took place on three consecutive Wednesdays in September, starting Sept.
 9 from 12 – 1 p.m. via Zoom video conferencing platform.

-There will be three different webinars in this series, each focusing on an important element of alleviating poverty in Arkansas:
+There were three different webinars in this series, each focusing on an important element of alleviating poverty in Arkansas:

 - Understanding Poverty